-When the school receives a domestic abuse notification, is it safe for the child or young person to go home?

-This is a multi-agency decision and is managed by the police and children's services who will liaise with the school as needed.
-If a child is at risk action will be taken by the police and children's services, however if the school has additional information in relation to the child's immediate safety they should liaise with children's services as a matter of urgency.

-The school has been contacted by Children's Services and asked to progress an early help assessment.
+- When the school receives a domestic abuse notification, is it safe for the child to go home?
+This is a multi-agency decision and is managed by the police and local authority children's services, who will liaise with the school as needed.
+If a child is at risk action will be taken by the police and children's services, however if the school has additional information in relation to the child's immediate safety they should liaise with children's services as a matter of urgency. - The school has been contacted by local authority children's services and asked to progress an early help assessment.
 What information and support will the school receive to help them take the assessment forward?
 What happens if the family refuse an early help assessment?

 In Derbyshire, Starting Point would initially speak to the parents/carers to advise that the school had been asked to progress an early help assessment.
-Schools can request support from the Transition Team.
+Schools can request support from the Early Help Development Team.

 In Derby, whilst completing an Early Help Assessment (EHA) schools can ask for support from an Early Help Advisor.
 Social Care will provide the school with enough information about the domestic abuse incident and other relevant issues, to assist them in completing an EHA.
-On some occasions Social Care will also speak with the parent/s to gain consent for the completion of an EHA.
-If the family refuse an early help assessment, the school can notify Children's Services via the online portal or via Education Welfare.
+On some occasions Social Care will also speak with the parents/carers to gain consent for the completion of an EHA.
+If the family refuse an early help assessment, the school can notify local authority children's services via the online portal or via Education Welfare.
 Schools can also seek the support of an Early Help Advisor.

 • What happens if a child is educated at home or not on a school roll?

-The Police Officer will ensure that their Safeguarding Co-ordination Hub are alerted, they will then check with Children's Social Care.
+The Police Officer will ensure that their Safeguarding Co-ordination Hub are alerted, they will then notify local authority children's social care.